The Importance of What We Breathe

 This is where the benefit of having both cores in an exchangeable unit like the vanee unit we spec in our builds.
 This gives a bit more control over humidity.
 For example, in a new build there’s a lot of latent moisture in all the building products.
 Generally it takes a good year to get all that humidity out, so having an HRV core in winter to bring dry air in, and an ERV core in summer to keep humid air out makes a lot of sense.

 At the end of the day the important point is bringing in fresh oxygen.
 When homes are sealed as tight as our blower door tests are showing, it is imperative to have a source for bringing in fresh oxygen.
-HRV’s and ERV’s perform well as the lungs of the home to make sure you’re breathing in fresh air at home, and non-covid laden air in restaurants, Jets games, schools, and other public places.
+HRV’s and ERV’s perform well as the lungs of the home to make sure you’re breathing in fresh air.
 Make sure the spaces you spend lots of time in on a regular basis have mechanisms for providing clean air.
 Whether you are building a new home and the HRV is required by code, or you are doing a renovation and have the opportunity to add a unit, they are well worth the cost to ensure you have healthy air in your lungs!